makinacorpus/DbToolsBundle/docs/content/configuration.md

 Per default, the **DbToolsBundle** will only look for anonymization configurations from PHP attributes on Doctrine Entities.

 But the **DbToolsBundle** does not necessary need Doctrine ORM to anonymize your data, it can do it just with a DBAL connection.
-In this case (or if your prefere YAML over attributes): you can configure the DbToolsBundle to look for anonymization configurations in a YAML file:
+In this case (or if you prefer YAML over attributes): you can configure the DbToolsBundle to look for anonymization configurations in a YAML file:

 ```yml